Digital Workshop

 Łukasz Jędraszczak

-Assistant in the Numerical machines workshop, graduate of architecture and urban planning at Warsaw University of Technology, huge fan of lego
+Assistant in the Digital Workshop, graduate of architecture and urban planning at Warsaw University of Technology, huge fan of lego